AKC Herding Group

 - Trimming and Stripping: No trimming or stripping needed

-- Coat: Medium-long coat (rough); Feathered coat (smooth)
+- Coat: Medium-long coat (Rough-faced); Feathered coat (Smooth=faced)

 - Shedding: Average shedder